Shahadah-studs/Off-limits-Overdrive-/README.md

 - Get cornered standing still and you're **BUSTED** (−20% cash).
 Get killed and you're **WASTED** (−30%).
 Survive at 3★+ and the city pays you
   $100 every 30 seconds for the spectacle.
-- Dirty money from crime missions stays **pending until you lose the heat** — escape is part of the job.
+  - money from the missions stays **pending until you lose the heat** — escape is part of the job.

 Your bankroll is the score.
 Best run is remembered locally.